 Never the less, the film flows well.
 All of these elements make enough dramatic tension between the excellent combat sequences to keep the movie engaging.
 Some of the plot twists are extremely predictable, which doesn’t interfere too much.
 This is a martial arts movie, after all.
 There is probably a bit too much dramatic tension, particularly towards the end of the film, with epic music pushing the mood of the movie, along with various camera effects.
 Besides, turning Yip Man into a legendary folk hero does make for an interesting dramatic character.

 I couldn’t complain about Donnie Yen’s overall performance.
 His acting job was good enough to be convincing.
 His martial arts performance was visually striking.
-The choreographer, who I understand to be Sammo Hung, did a great job making Yip Man seem like an untouchable bad ass.
+The choreographer, who I understand to be Sammo Hung, did a great job making Yip Man seem like an untouchable badass.
 In a lot of recent movies, particularly Jet Li films, a lot of the martial arts sequences show big, long, epic combat scenes where the hero narrowly overcomes and triumphs.
 In this movie, Donnie Yen gets to simply brutalize his opponents.
-I mean, he seriously comes out with the chain punches.
+I mean, he seriously comes out with the (unrealistic)chain punches.
 This is not done without being poignant, but they definitely make a point of showing Yip Man as being somewhat untouchable and peerless.
-It seemed more Clint Eastwood than Jet Li, which I totally dig.
+It seemed more Clint Eastwood than Jet Li, which it kind of works.

 All that said, if you enjoy martial arts movies, this is definitely a good film.
 I have my share of complaints, particularly in the department of historical accuracy.
-However, the overall production is top notch, and the martial arts performances are a nice change of pace.
+However, the overall production is top-notch, and martial arts performances are a nice change of pace.
 I’d recommend giving it a look if you are any sort of fan of martial arts movies.